jQSfire125/my_blog/portfolio.markdown

 ### UK used cars market (Python)

-This was the project I presented to achieve Data Scientist Professional [certification][dspc] from [Data Camp][dc].
+It was the project I presented to achieve Data Scientist Professional [certification][dspc] from [Data Camp][dc].
 The data set contains price information for 6,700 used cars in the UK.

-The goal is to estimate the price of used cars within £1,500 using the 8 variables provided.
+The goal is to estimate the price of used cars within £1,500 using the eight variables provided.

 * Regression
 * Regularized Regression, Random Forest, Gradient Boosting